Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ### Mod Configuration

-All of the Mod Configuration Menus and .inis in Keizaal have been pre-configured to the recommended settings.
+All of the Mod Configuration Menus have been pre-configured to the recommended settings.
 The only thing you need to do when you start a new game is play.

 # Updating